Conaclos/safe-any/README.md

 ## Type-safe test

-`SafeAny<T>` provides a way to defensively test if an object is valid, without any type-assertion or compiler tricks.
+`SafeAny` provides a way to defensively test if an object is valid, without any type-assertion or compiler tricks.

 If you wish to test if an object `x` is structurally equivalent to an object of